 Free trials and intro offers are a great way to address price wariness while giving potential customers what they want.
 The promise of discounted or free products is often enough to boost customer acquisition by overcoming hesitation at the beginning of a relationship.
 When given to existing customers, free products are a re-engagement solution that also boosts average order value (AOV).
 They’re a way to reinforce the value of your subscription as a whole and build deeper customer relationships.

 Subscriptions aren’t just about getting products regularly; they’re about getting the right products when they’re needed.
-Nearly one in five consumers has canceled a subscription because they received more product than they could use, according to the study with PYMNTS.
+Nearly one in four consumers has canceled a subscription because they couldn't change their shipping frequency, according to the study with PYMNTS.
 Shoppers look to subscriptions for convenience — and now that subscription boxes are commonplace, that means more than just automating delivery.
 They want to customize how they pay, when they receive products and how much they receive.

 The ability to personalize orders keeps your customer base engaged and happy.
 It’s easy to provide a tailored experience: You just have to give customers the right tools.
 Flexible order options that allow subscribers to add, remove or swap products and adjust shipment frequency let customers shape their perfect experience.
 For example, our subscriber portal allows customers to update their information, skip orders, change their product selection and more.
 You can even track the changes they’ve made and optimize your core product or offerings to meet customers’ preferences.